Holiday Flash Sale! Save 50% On The Forks Meal Planner Annual Plan Get It Now

 Szechwan Coleslaw recipe

-Szechwan Coleslaw
+Hearty Szechwan Coleslaw with White Beans

 With a trio of cabbages, black rice, navy beans, and a dreamy ginger-infused Asian-style peanut dressing, this gutsy slaw is a meal in itself.
 Toasted, uncooked millet adds crunch and a subtle nutty flavor.
 A commenter shares, "I made it with uncooked millet, which does give it a good crunch.
 I brought it to a … party, and the [guests] loved it.
 They sought me out to thank me for making the salad."